Drewfore/QGIS-server-experiments/README.md

 The htdocs folder is the publishing folder for Apache.
 The index.html file is the default page that contains the "It Works" message.
 Now with these two new HTML files in this folder we should be able to load the following URLS and get a page.
 - http://localhost/search.html
 - http://localhost/map.html

+## Search.html
+The search page is an example web page which uses a WFS layer from a QGIS Server project.

+This layer is the source of an autocomplete search tool based on the Local Government layer from our project.